 At Paradigm Treatment, we welcome all prospective clients, who wish to visit, explore our facility, and meet with members of our treatment team.
 We recommend that you visit any treatment program you are considering before making a commitment.
 If a program is reluctant to allow you to visit, or presses you to make a commitment before you visit, this is cause for concern.

 We serve a limited number of youth at a time in any treatment setting.
+No one facility houses more than 6 clients at a time.
 Experience has taught us that keeping our groups in this smaller range results in dramatically better results for those we serve.
 It is one of many features that make us different from other teen treatment programs.

 At Paradigm Treatment we have assembled a unique, world-class team of professionals who have devoted their careers to the treatment of young people and their families.
 The core of our treatment team has worked together for more than fifteen years.
 Our therapists are each devoted to identifying and treating the underlying causes of addiction and behavioral health issues, rather than merely focusing on behaviors themselves.